 Per NRS 227.205 approved by the State Legislature in 2013, the Nevada System of Higher Education Board of Regents approved a policy change at their September 2013 board meeting mandating electronic payroll delivery effective January 2014.
-For employees that do not enroll in direct deposit, NSHE has contracted with Bank of America to provide a payroll Visa debit card program.
+For employees that do not enroll in direct deposit, NSHE has contracted with US Bank to provide a payroll Visa debit card program.

 Employees receiving a paper check must either:

 - Enroll for Direct Deposit to opt out of the Visa Payroll Card Program; OR

 - Verify the address on your paycheck to ensure the delivery of your new card.
 If you suspect your mailing address is incorrect, please verify and update it in Workday or contact the Payroll Office at +1 (833) 656-7882 for assistance.